MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/capacitypolicy.md

 `Number of nodes in cluster` x `MaximumConcurrentOperationsPerNode`

-> [!Note]
+### Notes

-> In clusters with three nodes or above, the admin node doesn't participate in performing merge operations, therefore `Number of nodes in cluster` is reduced by 1.
+* In clusters with three nodes or above, the admin node doesn't participate in performing merge operations, therefore `Number of nodes in cluster` is reduced by 1.

-### Export capacity
+## Export capacity

 |Property                           |Type    |Description                                                                                                                                                                            |
 |-----------------------------------|--------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|